Benny Tai of Occupy Central

 Photo: Laurel Chor

-Proposed in January 2013 by Tai, OCLP is a civil disobedience movement that aims to mobilise 10,000 people to peacefully obstruct key roads in Central.
+Proposed in January 2013 by Tai, OCLP is a civil disobedience movement that aims to mobilise Hong Kong citizens to peacefully obstruct key roads in Central.
 The aim is to pressure Beijing into giving Hong Kong universal suffrage in time for the 2017 chief executive election.
-As it awaits the government’s electoral reform package, OCLP is holding a civil referendum on constitutional reform between June 20 and 22, to draw the people’s line in the sand.
+As it awaits the government’s electoral reform package, the streets have been taken over by OCLP supporters, who vow to block key roads in the city until their demands are met.

 Time Out Hong Kong: What are your thoughts on the controversial white paper that was issued by the Chinese central government in mid-June on the ‘one country two systems’ approach?